lungria/spendshelf-backend/README.md

 ![main](https://github.com/lungria/spendshelf-backend/workflows/main/badge.svg)

+## Current status

+Project is paused indefinitely.
+I might get back to it later.
+Reasons:

+- my current bank does not expose any API's for implementing automated transactions export
+- budget is configured via manual DB calls each month
+- front-end that uses current spendshelf API is written in old deprecated React version and it's too high maintanance of a framework for such a small project.
+Next FE version will be done in either HTMX or Elixir Phoenix

 ## Overview

 Spendshelf started as a desire to keep money spending in the personal or/and family budget under control.